iotempire/iotempower/doc/quickstart-pi.rst

 - Put the sd-card into a Raspberry Pi 3 and power it up.

-- You should now see your ulnoiot WiFi network as specified in ``WiFi Name``.
+- You should now see your IoTempower WiFi network as specified in ``WiFi Name``.
   Connect your computer (laptop or desktop pc) to this WiFi network (use the password set as before for ``Password``).

 Accessing the Local Services on the Raspberry Pi
 ------------------------------------------------

-- You can now access UlnoIoT via a web browser.
+- You can now access IoTempower via a web browser.

 - Point your browser at https://192.168.12.1, https://ulnoiotgw,
   or https://ulnoiotgw.local.
-One of them should open the homepage of your ulnoiot pi gateway installation.
+One of them should open the homepage of your IoTempower pi gateway installation.
   Accept
   the security exception for the locally generated security certificate.
 You should now see a link to the filesystem through cloud commander